Assessing Office 365 network connectivity

 - Relative performance compared to other Office 365 customers near you

 - Details and solutions tab

 - Network egress location by city, state and country

 - User to network egress distance

 - Office 365 Exchange Online service front door location

 - Optimal Office 365 Exchange Online service front door(s) for user location

 - Customers in your metro area with better performance

-You can read about the Office 365 Network Onboarding tool release and provide feedback at the Office 365 Network Performance tool POC release blog post.
+You can read about the Office 365 Network Onboarding tool and provide feedback at the Updated Office 365 Network Onboarding Tool POC with new network design recommendations blog post.
 Information about future updates to this tool and other Office 365 networking updates will be posted to the Office 365 Networking blog.

 Here's a short link you can use to come back: https://aka.ms/o365networkconnectivity.